Local Focus: Medicinal cannabis one step closer

 "They trigger our own receptor system to react and react harder and also release our own endocannabinoids itself."

-Letica's company, Medleaf imports CBD lozenges and dropper products that are already available through GP's and it hopes to launch THC and combined products in New Zealand later this year once changes to the law have been passed.
+Medleaf imports CBD lozenges and dropper products that are already available through GPs and it hopes to launch THC and combined products in New Zealand later this year once changes to the law have been passed.

 "She's said she doesn't like drugs herself but it's not a drug issue it's a health issue.